EB-5 Frequently Asked Questions - EB5Investors.com

 Is EB-5 program still available?

 The EB-5 Immigrant Investor Program is a permanent program created by the U.S. Congress.
-The regional center pilot program, which has been a popular choice among investors, has been consistently reauthorized since its inception in 1993.
+The regional center pilot program, a popular choice among investors, has been consistently reauthorized since its inception in 1993.
 Both options are currently available for investors.

 What happens to the money invested in eb5?

 The EB-5 capital from a foreign investor is used by a U.S. business to complete the selected project and create American jobs.
-It is also a common practice for regional centers to first deposit an investor’s money in an escrow account until the investor’s I-526 petition is approved by USCIS, in order to reduce the risks an EB-5 investor bears.
+It is also a common practice for regional centers to first deposit an investor’s money into an escrow account until the investor’s I-526 petition is approved by USCIS, thereby reducing the risks an EB-5 investor bears.
 For a direct EB-5 project, the EB-5 funds could be used to invest in inventory, equipment or other tangible properties.

-The EB-5 Immigrant Investor Program provides foreign investors a path to U.S. permanent residency and possibly citizenship through a significant amount of investment in a U.S. business and the creation of American jobs.
-The investment criteria are $900,000 for a project in a Targeted Employment Area or $1.8 million for one in a non-TEA.
+The EB-5 Immigrant Investor Program offers foreign investors a path to U.S. permanent residency and possibly citizenship through a substantial investment in a U.S. business and the creation of American jobs.
+The investment criteria are $800,000 for a project in a Targeted Employment Area or $1,050,000 for one in a non-TEA.

-The EB-5 Immigrant Investor Program is the American equivalence of the so-called “Golden Visa” program, which is used in many EU countries to attract foreign investment in exchange for the benefit of residency or citizenship rights.
-With an investment of $1.8 million and the creation of 10 American jobs, a foreign investor, the spouse and their children under 21 years old can get U.S. green cards and potentially become U.S. citizens if other requirements are met.
+The EB-5 Immigrant Investor Program is the American equivalent of the so-called “Golden Visa” program, which is used in many European Union countries to attract foreign investment in exchange for the benefits of residency or citizenship rights.
+With an investment of $1,050,000 and the creation of 10 American jobs, a foreign investor, their spouse, and their children under 21 years old can get U.S. green cards and potentially become U.S. citizens if other requirements are met.
 The minimum investment threshold is cut in half if the selected investment project is located in a Targeted Employment Area.

 What is the fastest way to get U.S. citizenship?

-Although the United States provides several paths for foreign nationals to obtain citizenship, including family-based and employment-based immigration, the EB-5 Immigrant Investor Program is an efficient way towards U.S. permanent residency and potentially citizenship, while making a significant contribution to underserved communities and creating American jobs.
+Although the United States offers several paths for foreign nationals to obtain citizenship, including family-based and employment-based immigration, the EB-5 Immigrant Investor Program is an efficient route to U.S. permanent residency and potentially citizenship, while making a significant contribution to underserved communities and creating American jobs.
 The processing time of EB-5 varies on a case-by-case basis.

 Who is eligible for EB-5?

-To be eligible for the EB-5 program, investors need to be able to make the required investment in a U.S. business and create jobs.
-Potential investors must also be able to prove the legal source of funds for their investment to qualify.
+To be eligible for the EB-5 program, investors must make the required investment in a U.S. business and create or preserve at least 10 jobs.
+Potential investors must also be able to demonstrate the legal source of their investment funds to qualify.
 Unlike investment immigration programs from some other countries that have strict criteria on the applicants’ net worth, the EB-5 program does not impose such requirements on applicants.
 Investors also don’t need to show that they are accredited investors, as demanded by SEC for other types of securities offerings.

 What is the minimum amount of investment required for an EB-5 Visa?

-The minimum amount of investment required for an EB-5 visa is $1.8 million.
-If the investment is made in a Targeted Employment Area, the minimum investment amount is reduced by half at $900,000.
+The minimum amount of investment required for an EB-5 visa is $1,050,000.
+If the investment is made in a Targeted Employment Area, the minimum investment amount is reduced by half to $800,000.
 The investment amount was updated as part of the EB-5 Immigrant Investor Program Modernization, effective on Nov.
 21, 2019.

 What is a “targeted employment area”?